Course : Clinical Practicum I

 7. Incentive Spirometry

 9. Chest Physiotherapy

 10. Mucous Clearance Adjuncts

 11. CPR (completed during Summer II, copy of card uploaded to Castlebranch)

 Following the format outlined here, each student will submit a word document case study.
 All attempts will be made to let you work on your case study during clinical time, however, it may be necessary for you to remain at the clinical site for some additional time to complete the case study.
 Case studies will be graded on their neatness, completeness and student’s ability to interpret and analyze data.
 A rubric is available on D2L for reference.

 Case Study Format:

 The following outline should be followed exactly for the case studies.
 Include all titles and subject headings.
-Case studies are to be turned in on or before midnight Sunday, December 3rd via the assignment dropbox on D2L.
+Case studies are to be turned in on or before midnight Sunday, November 29th via the assignment drop box on D2L.